Zero3Dash/Websites/configlab/README.md

 If the dry‑run succeeds, your certificates will be renewed automatically.

+---

 # 🔒 Set Up Self‑Signed SSL Certificate (instead of Let's Encrypt)

-If
- you prefer to use a self‑signed certificate (for testing, internal networks, or when you don’t have a domain name), follow this modified section.
+If you prefer to use a self‑signed certificate (for testing, internal networks, or when you don’t have a domain name), follow this modified section.
-**Note:** Browsers
-will show a security warning because the certificate is not issued by a trusted authority – this is normal for self‑signed certs.
+**Note:** Browsers will show a security warning because the certificate is not issued by a trusted authority – this is normal for self‑signed certs.

 ---

 ## 🔧 Step 10: Install and Configure Nginx for Self-Signed Certificates

-For LetsEncrpyt Certificated, go to step 8.
+For Lets Encrpyt Certificates, go to step 8.
 Ignore steps 10 & 11.

 ### 10.1 Install Nginx